-Seventy-third.
 To provide for the revocation of licenses.
-Seventy-fourth.
-To regulate and require licenses to be obtained for the pursuit and prosecution of such occupations or kinds of business, not in this chapter expressly referred to and provided for, as, in the opinion of the council, may require regulation, and in general, to adopt all such measures and establish all regulations, in cases for which no express provision in this chapter is made, as the council may, from time to time, deem it necessary for the promotion of the health, comfort, and safety of the inhabitants, the preservation of peace and good order and the suppression of vice and enhancement of the public welfare.
+Seventy Fourth.
+To regulate and require licenses to be obtained Seventy Fifth. for the pursuit and prosecution of such occupations or kinds of businessnot in this chapter expressly referred to and provided for, as in the opinion of the Council, may reguire regulation, and in general, to adopt all such measures and establish all regulations, in cases for which no express provision in this chapter is made, as the Council may, from time to time, deem it necessary for the promotion of the health, comfort, and safety of the inhabitants, the preservation of peace and good order and the suppression of vice and enhancement of the public welfare.

-Seventy-fifth.
-To provide for lighting the city, and purchase or construct a telephone system and operate the same in our city.
+Seventy Sixth.
+To provide for lighting the City, and purchase or construct a telephone system and operate the same in said City.
+Seventy Seventh.

-Seventy-sixth.
 To regulate the construction of bicycle paths upon any street, alley or public place.

-Seventy-seventh.
+Seventy Eighth.
 To provide for the investigation of the origin and cause of fires, and to compel the attendance of witnesses and the production and giving of evidence upon such investigation.

-Seventy-eighth.
-To regulate and control in a manner not contrary to any specific provision on the subject, contained in this chapter, the exercise by any person or corporation, of any public franchise or privilege, which, by the terms of the grant thereof, is to be exercised within the corporate limits of the city, whether such franchise or privilege has been granted by the city, or by or under the statute of Minnesota, or any other authority, and to regulate and determine the price, rates and charges to be paid by said city or its inhabitants to any person or corporation now or hereafter exercising any such franchise rights, within the corporate limits of said city.
+To regulate and control in a manner not contrary Seventy Ninth. to any specific provision on the subject, contained in this chapter, the exercise by any person or corporation, of any public franchise or privilege, which, by the terms of the grant thereof, is to be exercised within the corporate limits of the City, whether such franchise or privilege has been granted by the City, or by or under the statute of Minnesota, or any other authority, and to regulate and determine the price, rates, and charges to be paid by said City or its inhabitants to any person or corporation now or hereafter, excercising any such franchise rights, within the corporate limits

-Seventy-ninth.
-To supply the city with water, either by contract with persons or corporations, or by municipal ownership of all necessary and needful works.
-To regulate the rates to be paid by the city and its inhabitants for water furnished by any person or corporation, now or hereafter organized for such purposes; and to regulate and determine the number and location of any and all fire hydrants, and the rate or price per annum to be paid by said city for such hydrant rental, to the person or corporation owning, establishing or maintaining any such fire hydrant within said city.

 Eightieth.
+To supply the City with water, either by contract with persons or corporations, br by municipal ownership of all necessary and needful works.
+To regulate the rates to be paid by the City and its inhabitants for water furnished by any person or corporation, now or hereafter organized for such purpose; and to regulate and determine the number and location of any and all fire hydrants, and the rate or price per annum to be paid by said City for such hydrant rental, to the person or corporation owning, establishing of maintaining any such fire hydrant within said City.

-To regulate water service pipes, and prohibit and abate smoke nuisance within the city limits.
+Eighty First.
+To regulate water service pipes, and prohibit and abate smoke nuisances within the City limits.